LibelDev/libel/README.md

 As a consumer, you just need to find the available subscriptions and add them in the LIHKG settings menu.

-For example, here is a [subscription sample](https://kitce.github.io/libel/data/mock/subscriptions/sample1.json), you may add this to the LIHKG settings menu and visit [this thread](https://lihkg.com/thread/2412564/page/1) to see how it works.
+For example, you may visit [this thread](https://lihkg.com/thread/2412564/page/1) and add [this subscription sample](https://kitce.github.io/libel/data/mock/subscriptions/sample1.json) in the LIHKG settings menu to see how it works.

 ## Development